2. If this be Pentecostalism . . .

 In the early 1920s Italy was experiencing social and political upheaval.
 The Italian communist party was born in the northern part of Italy in the same year Del Rosso moved to Civitavecchia.
 The birth of that new movement had been accompanied by bloody conflicts between workers and the police.
 The Fascist movement headed by Mussolini transformed itself into a political party and, in 1922, managed to gain control of the government.
 It was in the midst of all that social upheaval that revival broke out in the Civitavecchia congregation under Del Rosso's leadership.
 In the five years. the Del Rossos were in Civitavecchia, they baptized over 100 persons, and the congregation built a nice parsonage to replace the one-room house the Del Rossos had moved into on their arrival in 1921.

-In 1924 Pio Boccini, a Baptist from Rome who worked for the railroad, was intrigued by what he had heard about Del Rosso and his ministry in Civitavecchia.
+In 1924, Pio Boccini, a Baptist from Rome who worked for the railroad, was intrigued by what he had heard about Del Rosso and his ministry in Civitavecchia.
 So, Pio Boccini made a special trip to see Del Rosso.
 Boccini was so impressed that he returned in 1925 to be present at the inauguration of the new Civitavecchia church building.
 A friendship began to develop between the two men that would endure until Pio's death in Rome in 1975.

 Even in Civitavecchia, Del Rosso's emphasis on holy living disturbed many of the old-timers in the church.
 Revival?
 Yes!
 New converts?
 Yes, but holy living?
 Oh, no. Del Rosso insisted, for instance, that marriage celebrations not end up in drunken dances.
 And the deacons felt that no pastor had a right to insist on that.
 After all, aren't we living by faith alone and not by works?

 By 1926, some of the old-timers in the local church had taken all they could.
 They called the Baptist union headquarters asking for a doctrinal investigation of their pastor.
-They couldn't very well throw him out on the grounds that he was against smoking, drinking, and dancing although that was really what was stirring up the controversy.
+They couldn't very well throw him out on the grounds that he was against smoking, drinking, and dancing, although that was really what was stirring up the controversy.
 The only legitimate grounds on which to legitimately attack Del Rosso were doctrinal.
-His preaching of the baptism of the Holy Spirit as an action subsequent to regeneration was thought by some of the Baptist church members to be a doctrine of the Pentecostal Assembly of God denomination which had entered Rome and southern Italy in 1908.
+His preaching of the baptism of the Holy Spirit as an action subsequent to regeneration was thought by some of the Baptist church members to be a doctrine of the Pentecostal Assembly of God denomination, which had entered Rome and southern Italy in 1908.

 Out to Civitavecchia went some leading Baptist clergymen.
 It wasn't a time for tolerance outside of the church.
 On the political scene, all political parties other than the Fascist one had been suppressed.
 Newspapers that refused to toe the party line were being closed down.
 The culture of intolerance made it a bad time for anyone who held divergent opinions from the reigning authority, be that authority religious or political.

 After talking to Del Rosso and members of his church, the Baptist leaders decided that Del Rosso did believe and preach a great deal more than a good spiritual descendant of John Calvin should believe and preach.
-They did admit that he had been used of the Holy Spirit to bring revival to all the Baptist churches he had pastored.
+They did admit that he had been used by the Holy Spirit to bring revival to all the Baptist churches he had pastored.
 However, feeling that he'd be more at home in some Pentecostal church (and they'd certainly be more comfortable with him there), they counseled him to resign and fulfill his call elsewhere.

 At that point, neither Del Rosso nor the Baptist leaders knew anything about the fairly new and now 63,000-member-strong Church of the Nazarene that had emerged in the U.S.A.
 So, they couldn't recommend that Del Rosso check out the Nazarenes.
 It might not have mattered even if they had.
 In 1926, the foreign missionary work of the Church of the Nazarene was in crisis.
 The denomination's financial resources had been badly managed.
 While some new countries were entered at the beginning of 1926, by the end of that year, the operating budget for missions had to be slashed by one-third.
 Twenty-nine missionaries were recalled from the field (out of a total staff of about 90).